uktrade/export-wins-ui/README.md

 npm run build
 ```

-There is also a watch task to run the build automatically:
+To help when developing the assets, there is also a watch task to run the build automatically when the files change:

 ```bash
 npm run watch